s66erge/entan-mkdocs/docs/gongprog.md

 The admin database is used to manage users, centers, and planners for gong planning.
 It has the following entities:

 ROLES:
-- admin for modifying USERS / CENTERS / PLANNERS (and also gong planning)
+- admin for modifying USERS / CENTERS / PLANNERS, and also gong planning
 - user for gong planning only

 USERS: